binipringle/intro-to-dh/_texts/2-version-control.md

 ## Using Markdown

-We'll be using markdown to create a journal entry, and then using Git to track any changes we make to it.
 Markdown allows us to format textual features like headings, emphasis, links, and lists in a plain text file using a streamlined set of notations that humans can interpret without much training.
 Markdown files usually have a .md extension.

 In markdown, we insert headings with a single hash mark like this: